 Keep in mind, this is a monitored group and there are only a couple of rules, which are:

-Be sure to tag it with WWE, Gather Writing Essentials, and Call 911.
+Be sure to tag it with WWE, Gather Writing Essentials, Soul searching.
 Post to Gather Writing Essential.

 I ask that you make your submission(s) by next Tuesday afternoon.